kaiko-ai/eva/docs/index.md

 -	**[TotalSegmentator](datasets/total_segmentator.md)**: radiology/CT-scan for segmentation of anatomical structures

-To evaluate FMs, ***eva*** provides support different model-formats, including models trained with PyTorch lightning, models available on HuggingFace and ONNX-models.
-For other formats a custom wrapper can be implemented.
+To evaluate FMs, ***eva*** provides support fpr different model-formats, including models trained with PyTorch, models available on HuggingFace and ONNX-models.
+For other formats custom wrappers can be implemented.

 ### 2. Evaluate ML models on your own dataset & task